byu-magicc/moving_targets/README.md

 Note that the namespace `targets/<model name>` is hardcoded and that the parameters must be available within the `targets/<model name>` namespace in the `rosparam` server.

+## Demo ##

+To see it in action, run `roslaunch moving_targets test.launch`.

 ## Set up Trajectories ##

-There are four types of trajectories that can be created: goToPoint, waypoints, circle, and elipse.
+There are four types of trajectories that can be created: `goToPoint`, `waypoints`, `circle`, and `ellipse`.
 You specify the type of trajectory and trajectory parameters in the roslaunch file.
-For a complete example see test.launch.
+For a complete example see `test.launch`.
 For information about each parameter read the descriptions below.

 ### Parameters ###